 According to EcoCycle.org, one of the nation’s largest non-profit recyclers, you could spend up to eight months of your life sorting through junk mail!
-Think about what else you could do with that time that would be more joyful and productive.
+Think about what you could do with that time.

 All of that paper whizzing around and mostly being tossed in recycling bins or trash pails isn’t good for the environment.
 To understand the true environmental impacts of junk mail, check out these facts from the New York University School of Law: